-How To Freeze Tomatoes: When you have a great crop of tomatoes, be sure to freeze extras.
-Prepping fresh tomatoes for freezing is super easy!
+If you have an abundance of summer tomatoes, be sure to freeze the extras!
+Prepping fresh tomatoes for freezing is super easy.
 Don’t waste those juicy red morsels that have spent the summer growing in your garden.
-Learn the best way to freeze tomatoes so you can use them in the coming winter months for delicious meals!
+Learn the best way to freeze tomatoes so you can enjoy them in the coming winter months in delicious meals!

 Why This Recipe Works